learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Character classes

-To create a custom placeholder for limited set of characters, enclose them inside `[]` metacharacters.
+To create a custom placeholder for a limited set of characters, enclose them inside `[]` metacharacters.
 It is similar to using single character alternations inside a grouping, but with added flexibility and features.
 Character classes have their own versions of metacharacters and provide special predefined sets for common use cases.
 Quantifiers are also applicable to character classes.

 ```bash
 # same as: grep -E 'cot|cut' or grep -E 'c(o|u)t'